sannahtijani/sannahtijani.github.io/index.md

 # ✋ Hi!

-I am Sannah, and I am a first-year Economics PhD student at the Vienna University of Economics and Business (WU Vienna).
+Hi, I’m Sannah — a first-year Economics PhD student at the Vienna University of Economics and Business (WU Vienna).

+My research interests lie in applied microeconomics, with a strong focus on political economics and the question of political bias in media content.

+The second part of my research dives into crime economics, especially the sex work market.
+I’m exploring how gender inequalities shape this market and how legislation ties into human trafficking.

+Finally, I bring it all together by looking at how stigma and bias influence policymaking — using sex work as a case in point.

 # 📝 Research